MarcusZeal/mystara-isle-canon/content/Peoples/North Lodge/Miri the Carpenter.md

 - **Role**: Carpenter
 - **Description**: Miri is a strong woman in her mid-40s with short, curly hair and a ready smile.
 Her hands are rough from years of woodworking, and she often wears practical clothing with a tool belt slung around her waist.
 - **Personality**: Cheerful, practical, and always willing to lend a hand.
 Miri has an infectious optimism and a knack for finding creative solutions to problems.
-- **Background**: Miri took over her father's carpentry business and has since built or repaired most of the structures in North Lodge.
+- **Background**: Miri took over her father's carpentry business and has since built or repaired most of the structures in [[North Lodge]].
 Her skills have made her an indispensable part of the village, and she takes great pride in her work.
 - **Motivation**: Miri loves creating things that benefit the community.
 She enjoys teaching her craft to anyone interested and is always looking for ways to improve the village's infrastructure.

 #### Notable Traits: